glest/island_survival/README.md

 # Island Survival
-An alpha version of the Island Survival scenario of the game ZetaGlest.
+An alpha version of the Island Survival scenario for the game Glest.

 The scenario is still in development.
 Its story is not yet complete by any means.

 Credits to:

--The MegaGlest team for their development of the awesome MegaGlest game
+-The Glest team for their development of the awesome Glest game

 -[titiger](https://github.com/titiger), who took the initative to develop such a tediously long scenario and developed almost all of the units in this scenario